JPLeVangie/3DPrintCalculator/README.md

 ## Values for pricing:

-All Values can be adjusted in the settings menu found in the top-right corner.
+All Values can be adjusted in the settings menu.
 The default values are below:
 #### Filaments
 - PLA  = $0.05/g
 - PETG = $0.06/g